ManikantThakur/ManikantThakur/README.md

 ## ⏰ Effective Time Management

 - **Priority-Setting:** Concentrating on what truly matters, even amidst challenges, has been a guiding principle.
-Our two-month campervan adventure exemplified the importance of simplicity and a pragmatic approach.

 - **Focus and Planning:** Acknowledging the significance of prioritizing tasks, especially combating the challenges of the infamous "dad brain," I've developed a proactive approach to planning and communication, ensuring a balanced and efficient life—both at work and home.